 52. The SFC shall operate management information and accounting systems that enable it to review, in a timely and effective manner, its financial and non-financial performance against the strategic aims, objectives, targets and milestones set out in its strategic and operational plans.
 The results of such reviews should be reported on a regular basis to the SFC Board and copied to the SG.

-The SG shall assess the SFC's performance on a continuous basis and undertake a formal internal review at least twice a year.
+The SG shall assess the SFC's performance on a continuous basis and shall meet quarterly for strategic dialogue including on performance.
+The responsible Cabinet Secretary / Scottish Minister shall meet the SFC chair at least once a year.